crazynayan/ipl2019/README.md

-# Super IPL League - IPL 2019
+# Super Fantasy League - IPL 2019

 This source code is to play an online fantasy league for Indian Premier League 2019.
 This is only for a closed group of friends.